5.6.1 Dismissal for Academic and Professional Reasons: Policy

-This document provides guidelines to be used in the unusual circumstance that a department must consider dismissal of a graduate student for academic reasons.
+This document provides guidelines to be used in the unusual circumstance that a degree program must consider dismissal of a graduate student for academic reasons.

-The principal conditions for continued registration of a graduate student are the timely and satisfactory completion of the university, department, and program requirements for the degree, fulfillment of minimum progress requirements, and meeting standards of professional behavior.
+The principal conditions for continued registration of a graduate student are the timely and satisfactory completion of the university and degree program requirements for the degree, fulfillment of minimum progress requirements, and meeting standards of professional behavior.
 The guidelines that follow specify procedures for dismissal of graduate students who are not meeting these conditions.
-In such cases, a departmental committee (hereafter "the committee"), whether the department's committee of the faculty or other committee authorized to act on the department's behalf such as the departmental graduate studies committee, will:
+In such cases, a degree program committee (hereafter "the committee"), whether the program's committee of the faculty or other committee authorized to act on the program's behalf such as the degree program's graduate studies committee, will:

 Students in all advanced degree programs except those in the schools of Law and Business and the M.D. program in the School of Medicine, which follow guidelines issued by the respective schools.

-Graduate students are expected to meet standards of professional behavior, including: being present on campus to meet the academic and research expectations of the school or department; communicating in a timely, respectful and professional manner; complying with institutional policies and procedures; and participating appropriately in the program’s community.
-Graduate students are expected to familiarize themselves with applicable University policy and degree program requirements.
+Graduate students are expected to meet standards of professional behavior, including: being present on campus to meet the academic and research expectations of the degree program; communicating in a timely, respectful and professional manner; complying with institutional policies and procedures; and participating appropriately in the program’s community.
+Graduate students are expected to familiarize themselves with applicable university policy and degree program requirements.
 Failure to meet these standards may be grounds for dismissal.

-Information about degree program requirements is available from departments; students are encouraged to consult with faculty and staff in those programs should they have questions about local requirements.
+Information about degree program requirements is available from those degree programs; students are encouraged to consult with faculty and staff in those programs should they have questions about local requirements.